Variational integrator for the rotating shallow-water equations on the sphere: Variational principle for the rotating shallow-water equations

-In absence of irreversible processes, the equations of motion of fluid dynamics can be derived via the Hamilton principle, $\delta \int_0^T L (\varphi, \dot\varphi)dt=0$, applied to the Lagrangian $L$ of the fluid, expressed in terms of the Lagrangian fluid trajectory $\varphi$ and Lagrangian velocity $\dot\varphi$.
+with respect to variations $\delta \varphi$ vanishing at $t=0$ and $t=T$.
+Here $L$ is the Lagrangian function of the fluid, given by the kinetic energy minus the internal energy, and expressed in terms of the Lagrangian fluid trajectory $\varphi$ and Lagrangian fluid velocity $\dot\varphi$.
 Following this point of view, the configuration space for fluid dynamics, away from shocks, is the group $\operatorname{Diff}(D)$ of diffeomorphisms $\varphi$ of the fluid domain $D$.
 While in the Lagrangian (or material) description this principle is a straightforward extension of the Hamilton principle of classical mechanics, in the Eulerian (or spatial) description the variational principle is more involved, since it uses constrained variations.
 It can be rigorously justified by applying the process of Euler--Poincar\'e reduction \cite{holm98Ay}, which directly gives the general form of the Eulerian variational principle induced by the Hamilton principle of fluid mechanics.
 We refer to \cite{holm99Ay} for an application to the equations of geophysical fluid dynamics (GFD).
-Since this principle is central to the derivation of the numerical scheme, we shall review it below for the shallow-water case.
+Since this principle is central to the derivation of the numerical scheme, we quickly review it below for the shallow-water case.
+A more detailled review of Euler--Poincar\'e reduction and its application to the shallow water equations as well as to simpler examples is presented in \S\ref{Appendix_EP_principle} in the Appendix.